3.4 Enterprise Change Sequencing and Readiness

 Key Takeaways

-- Change sequencing translates strategy into manageable phases that account for readiness, capacity, risk, and stakeholder impact.
+- Change sequencing translates strategy into phases that respect readiness, capacity, dependencies, and stakeholder impact; named models include Lewin, Kotter, ADKAR, and Bridges.

-- Readiness assessment should include leaders, managers, employees, systems, policies, data, and operational timing.
+- Readiness must be assessed across leaders, managers, employees, systems, policies, data, and operational timing — not employee sentiment alone.

-- Strong SCP answers avoid big-bang implementation when the organization lacks sponsorship, capability, or operational capacity.
+- Strong SCP answers avoid 'big-bang' rollouts when sponsorship, capability, or operational capacity is missing, and use decision-quality pilots instead of vague trials.

 Sequencing Change So It Can Be Absorbed

 A strategic change plan converts executive intent into adoption.
-At SCP level, the question is not only what should change but how the organization can absorb the change without damaging service, trust, compliance, or performance.
-Sequencing is the discipline of placing work in an order that respects dependencies and creates learning before the risk becomes too large.
+At SCP level the question is not only what should change but how the organization can absorb the change without damaging service, trust, compliance, or performance.
+Sequencing is the discipline of ordering work to respect dependencies and create learning before risk grows too large.

-Readiness should be assessed across more than employee sentiment.
-Leaders must be aligned, managers must know what decisions they can make, systems must support the new process, policies must not contradict the change, and the business calendar must allow people to pay attention.
-A change launched during a peak operating period may fail for reasons unrelated to its strategic quality.
+Readiness must be assessed across more than employee sentiment.
+Leaders must be aligned, managers must know which decisions they can make, systems must support the new process, policies must not contradict the change, and the business calendar must let people pay attention.
+A change launched during a peak operating period can fail for reasons unrelated to its strategic quality.

 - Define the business outcome and nonnegotiable constraints.